 The public service fee goes to public-service companies i.e. Sveriges Radio (SR), Sveriges Television (SVT) and the Swedish Educational Broadcasting Company (UR).
 The public service fee replaced the standard public broadcasting fee paid to the former television-licensing body, Radiotjänst, on 1 January 2019.

-The public service fee is a maximum of SEK 1,347 per person per year.
-Those who have a taxable income of less than SEK 134,724 per year are only taxed at 1 per cent of their income.
+The public service fee is a maximum of SEK 1,249 per person per year.
+Those who have a taxable income lower than SEK 124,929 or less per year are only taxed at 1 per cent of their income.
 Taxable income is the income you earn from services rendered or business activities, after deductions.
 Taxable income includes, for example, salary, pension and sickness benefits, but not income from capital.

 You do not receive any remittance form and thus do not need to make any payments – the fee is directly withdrawn through your taxes.